Józef Sułkowski: Early life

-Teodora was placed in a boarding school in Warsaw, while Józef Sułkowski was sent to Rydzyna under the care of the Piarist Ildefons Zawadzki and Michał Sokolnicki.
-From 1779, Józef traveled across Europe with Prince August, visiting Paris, Naples, the Netherlands, Great Britain, Spain, and Portugal.
-August considered him a child prodigy, affectionately calling him "Don Pepi" and envisioning a scholarly career for him.
-Upon their return to Poland, August granted him a Maltese commandery with a lifelong pension.
+Julia died on 31 December 1773, after which Teodor retired from the Austrian army settled in Tokaj and later in Bielsko.
+It is likely that shortly after Julia's death Teodor entrusted Sułkowski to the care of his cousin Aleksander Antoni Sułkowski at his residence in Vienna.
+In 1777, August Sułkowski, Aleksander's brother, took Sułkowski to Poland.
+Following his arrival in Poland, Sułkowski was sent to Rydzyna under the care of the pianists Ildefons Zawadzki and Michał Sokolnicki.
+From 1779 onwards, Sułkowski traveled across Europe with August, visiting Paris, Naples, the Dutch Republic, Britain, Spain and Portugal.
+August considered Sułkowski to be a child prodigy, affectionately nicknaming him "Don Pepi" and envisioning a scholarly career for him.
+Upon their return to Poland, August granted him a Maltese commandery which came with a lifelong pension.